Desert Vista High School: Seniors spell out racial slur with shirts

 In 2016, the school made headlines over an incident that took place after a panoramic picture session for the graduating seniors.
-The students wore shirts which together spelled out "BEST*YOU'VE*EVER*SEEN*CLASS*OF*2016", but a separate picture was taken of six female students, who arranged the shirts in such a way that it spelled out the racial slur nigger, with the two "G"s in the middle replaced with the asterisks.
-The picture of the students quickly spread over social media and garnered a significant backlash, and the incident received national attention.
+The students wore shirts which together spelled out "BEST*YOU'VE*EVER*SEEN*CLASS*OF*2016", but a separate picture was taken of six female students, who arranged shirts so they spelled out the racial slur nigger, with the two "G"s in the middle replaced with the asterisks.
+The second picture of the students quickly spread over social media, generated significant backlash, and received national attention.

-The incident reportedly sparked confrontations on campus.
-One incident, which involved a student trying to stop another student from being interviewed by a television reporter with Phoenix ABC affiliate KNXV-TV, was captured on camera.
+The incident sparked confrontations on campus.
+One of them involved a student trying to stop another student from being interviewed by a television reporter with Phoenix ABC affiliate KNXV-TV, and was captured on camera.
 Subsequent protests related to the controversy also saw counter-protesters who, according to at least one account, used the word "nigger" against the protesters, while calling on them to "stay on their side of the mountain".

-The incident was thrust back into the media-cycle when the school's yearbook contained an article.
-Ultimately DVHS offered two yearbooks, one with subsequent article and the other with the corresponding pages glued together.
+The incident was thrust back into the media cycle by an article in the school's yearbook.
+Ultimately DVHS offered two yearbooks, one having the article and the other with the corresponding pages glued together.

 Social media firearm threat

 In 2018, The Phoenix Police Department announced that a social media threat had been made towards Desert Vista High School.
 The threat featured a picture of a rifle, which was later found to be copied and pasted from the website of a gun store.
-It was later determined that the threat had come from outside of the United States, nor was the account created by a Desert Vista student.
-The school continued to operate normally throughout the day, although some police officers were placed on campus.
+It was later determined that the threat had come from outside of the United States, and was not created by a Desert Vista student.
+The school continued to operate normally throughout the day, although some police officers were posted on campus.
 Desert Vista administrators respectfully asked parents to not visit the school to take their students out of class, as it could pose a further safety risk to students and faculty.

 Mexican border senior prank

-In 2019, the school once again found itself at the center of a racism controversy, after a tweet made by a Twitter account titled "Desert Vista Senior Prank" implied that graduating seniors will pretend the front gate to the high school is the border into Mexico, with "cops searching cars, window washers, and people selling tortillas."
-School district officials distanced themselves from the tweet, and said the prank will not take place.
+In 2019, the school once again found itself at the center of a racism controversy, after a tweet from a Twitter account titled "Desert Vista Senior Prank" implied that graduating seniors would pretend the front gate to the high school was the border to Mexico, with "cops searching cars, window washers, and people selling tortillas."
+School district officials denounced the tweet, and said the prank would not take place.
 In addition, a notice was sent to parents that called the tweets "insensitive and thoughtless and absolutely unacceptable."